Kang Hou gui

-The Kang Hou gui (康侯簋) is a bronze vessel that is said to have been found near the city of Huixian, Henan province, central China.
+The Kang Hou gui (康侯簋) is a bronze vessel that is said to have been taken from the city of Huixian, Henan province, central China.
 Dating to the Western Zhou period, this ancient Chinese artefact is famous for its inscription on the bottom of the interior.
 It has been part of the British Museum's Asian Collections since 1977.

 Provenance

 Little is known about the original context in which the bowl was found.
 However, based on its inscription, it is conjectured by archaeologists to have been deposited in Wey, near present-day Huixian in Henan province.
 Past owners of the vessel include the British diplomat Dugald Malcolm, before the gui was purchased by the British Museum with the support of the Brooke Sewell bequest.

 Description

 This cast bronze gui is a lavishly decorated food bowl that was used during rituals for worshipping ancestors.
 This high based vessel has large handles shaped like tusked animal heads that have eaten birds, whose beaks are shown peeking out of their predators' mouths.
 Between the rim and the incised vertical lines is a narrow band decorated with an animal head and alternating roundels and quatrefoils.
 A similar band (without the animal heads) is engraved on the foot of the container.
 The Kang Hou gui was chosen by Neil MacGregor, the Director of the British Museum, as object 23 in the BBC Radio programme A History of the World in 100 Objects.